 The Fast Company article does caution companies not to stray too far from their core when using competencies to innovate; “there is perhaps a limit to how far a company should stray outside its core competency.”
 The example they give is about Nike’s foray into MP3 players.
 Their FuelBand and other Nike+ digital products were initially more successful since they were “a natural extension that relates more directly to what we do and who we are as a company."
 Even then, the FuelBand is no longer in production.

-Good luck with honing your core competencies and then using them to innovate!
+Good luck with honing your core competencies by utilizing our business core competencies examples and then using them to innovate!
+Use your annual planning session as a great time to reinforce your core competencies and drive innovation.

 Photo Credit: iStock by Getty Images